20 Things You Can Do With Dish Soap

-Economy, frugality, thriftiness, or just plain prudence.
-Call it what you will, the bottom line is same: in this day and age, it’s essential.
+Call it economy, frugality, thriftiness, or just plain prudence.
+The bottom line is same: in this day and age, it’s essential.
 And one of the best ways to pinch your pennies is to buy in bulk.
-Purchasing large volumes of multipurpose items means saving cash and saving time.
+Purchasing large volumes of multipurpose items means saving cash and time.
 Some items, like olive oil, can do double duty (foot scrub!).
 Others, like baking soda, make appearances all over the home.
 And dish soap?
-Well, here’s a quick 20 ideas to get you started . . .
+Well, here’re 20 quick ideas to get you started . . .

-2. Use it as a pre-laundry aide, soaking soiled clothes in a diluted mix of the soap and water.
-This is reported to work especially well on especially whites.
+2. Use it as a pre-laundry aid, soaking soiled clothes in a diluted mix of the soap and water.
+This is reported to work especially well on whites.

-3. Dish detergent kills fleas and ticks, and therefore makes a great doggie shampoo.
+3. Dawn dish detergent kills fleas and ticks, and therefore makes a great doggie shampoo.
 Check with a vet before trying this on your furry friend.

 4. You can also use it on your own hair.
 Great in a pinch, and especially helpful if you’ve got something greasy stuck in your hair.